jdc20181/BeffsBrowser/README.md

-**Version 1.6.3 has been released**

-Click [here](https://github.com/jdc20181/BeffsBrowser/releases/download/1.6.3/Version1.6.3.zip) for direct download.

-See all the release notes in the [wiki](https://github.com/jdc20181/BeffsBrowser/wiki/1.6.3-Coming-Soon-Notes)!

 # About

-A Simple but powerful Browser!
+A Simple but powerful Browser using the Gecko Webbrowser engine!

 # Open Source